 I scratched the surface of Romans 3:31 in “Justification vs. Righteousness”, discussing how the justification we have through belief in the Messiah is not contrary to the righteousness embodied in the Law of God given through Moses.
 We don’t obey and uphold the Law for justification or salvation; that’s unscriptural and unsound doctrine.
 We uphold His Laws in order to “not” sin.
 His Instructions (Laws) are His ‘Right Ways’ of living.

 Paul never taught that the Law was abolished nor had passed away.
-In fact, he says just the opposite, that faith does nothing to void or abolish or do away with the Law!
+In fact, he said just the opposite, that ‘faith does nothing to void or abolish the Law’!
 Please read ‘The Law: Fulfilled or Abolished‘.

-Again, I repeat, today’s mainstream theology teaches and preaches the exact opposite of what Paul taught.
+Again, today’s mainstream theology teaches the exact opposite of what Paul taught.

-Paul knew he could be misunderstood and taken out of context.
-That’s why, after he explained about justification by ‘faith’, he reiterated fervently that ‘faith’ does not void the Law; “By no means is the Law voided by faith”, says the apostle Paul.
-He deliberately tells us that ‘we are to uphold, follow, observe, continue in and keep the Law’.
+Paul obviously knew that he could be misunderstood and taken out of context.
+That’s why, after he explained about justification by ‘faith’, he fervently proclaimed that ‘faith’ does not void the Law; “By no means is the Law voided by faith“.
+He deliberately told us that ‘we are to uphold, follow, observe, continue in and keep the Law’.

 What does the text say?